nonoo/kappanhang/README.md

 **virtual serial port**, so other apps which don't support Hamlib can access the transceiver directly.
 Look at the app log to find out the name of the virtual serial port.
-It will be something like `/tmp/kappanhang-IC-705.pty`
+It will be something like `/tmp/kappanhang-IC-705.pty` (the server's name appended to the string *kappanhang*).
+After the virtual serial port is created, the command specified with `-o` will be ran, which is `socat /tmp/kappanhang-IC-705.pty /tmp/vmware.pty` by default.
+Running the command can be disabled with `-o -`.
+The command is only executed once, as the virtual serial port will stay opened even if the RS-BA1 server disconnects.
+I use this command to link a COM port in a Windows OS running in VMware to the virtual serial port, so I can use the original RS-BA1 software remote control GUI.

 ### Icom IC-705 Wi-Fi notes